KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 The process of adding a new notarization service can be executed by the notary nodes with just a simple command.
 While we are at this early stage of development, this sign-up process for new dICO products is not yet automated.
 In the future, we intend to automate as much of this process as possible.

 There is a fee for receiving notarization services.
 This helps to cover the business costs associated with notarization (recall that all notarizations are financial transactions, by nature).

-We already have over fifteen partners successfully notarizing to the Komodo main chain.
-We are actively seeking more partners, and we encourage the reader to reach out to our team directly with inquiries.

 Entrepreneurs are thus able to use the Smart Chain’s native dPoW consensus mechanism to notarize to the Komodo main chain to create a secure backup of the coin’s history.
 Even in the event of an attack at this early state of existence the entrepreneur can rest assured that their product will survive, so long as one copy of the blockchain’s history exists.